 - Wear all recommended gears – dress, helmet, glasses, mask, belt, boots and such – at all times.
 Depending on your role at site, what you need to wear may vary.
 Do put on Fall Harnesses should you work on height, Ear Plugs for noisy areas and Protective Gloves for dealing with electricity and toxic chemicals.
 Get your manager to replace gears if they are unfit or faulty.
 It’s important!

-- Dangerous areas have to be fenced and marked as one clearly.
-Report to the Manager if it isn’t.
+- Report to the Manager if it isn’t.
 Avoid under-lit areas until they become properly visible.

 - Refrain from playing with tools especially if they are not yours.
 Life is precious, don’t play with it!